Hebe Tien: 2018–2023: Departure from HIM and Time Will Tell

 At the 32nd Golden Melody Awards, her fifth studio album, Time Will Tell was nominated for 6 awards including Best Album in Mandarin, Music Video of the Year for the song "One, After Another" and Best Female Mandarin Singer.
 Tien won the Golden Melody Award for Best Female Mandarin Singer for the album.
 She also won several awards at the 18th Hito Music Awards for the same album, including Best Female Singer, Global Media Commendation Award, Top Ten Chinese Songs of the Year, 2020 Top 100 Singles, and the single "A Song For You" won the Best Composer award.

 On 24 February 2022, Tien held a press conference announcing the release of her new song "It is The Hour" as part of the LIVE IN LIFE series she started back in 2018 and released the music video the day after.
 She also announced the continuation of her concert tour One, After Another to be held at Kaohsiung Arena in May.
 40,000 tickets sold out within seconds.
 On 25 April, It was announced that the tour dates will be rescheduled to September due to the increasing local transmissions of the COVID-19 pandemic.
 On 10 June 2022, Tien released the music video for her song "One Week Friends" as the official soundtrack to the Chinese film of the same name, adapted from the Japanese manga series One Week Friends.

-On 18 August 2023, Tien released a new single "Glimpses of a Journey" after playing the song live on her second solo concert tour.
+From 5 to 13 August 2023, Tien held the final dates of her One, After Another concert where she reunited with S.H.E members and premiered her new single, "Glimpses of a Journey", which was then released on 18 August 2023.

+2025–present: Live in Life tour and The Land of Maybe

+On 16 January 2025, Tien announced that she is planning to have a small-scale concert and on 30 March, it is confirmed that she will embark on the Field Survey: Live in Life Tour from May to June.
+It featured ten stops across five outdoor venues from different cities and is lottery-based, with only 20,000 tickets available in total.
+As part of the tour's promotion, she released her single, "On Three", at midnight on 18 April, and released a music video featuring a montage of the tour after it concluded.
+On 17 May, the tour kicked off at the Jingzaijiao Tile-paved Salt Fields in Tainan, followed by subsequent tour stops at H-Xiao Mountain Mist in Puli, Nantou, Weiwuying National Arts and Culture Center Outdoor Theater in Kaohsiung, Hengchun Lianfu Brick Kiln in Pingtung, and concluded at the National Chi Nan University in Puli, Nantou.

+At the 36th Golden Melody Awards on 27 June 2026, she performed a medley of Yuan Wei-jen songs as part of the program's "Remembering Deceased Musicians".

+On 24 September, Tien's sixth studio album, The Land of Maybe was released.